 In Georgia, there are 42 electric cooperatives and they:

-- Serve more than 3.7 million of the state’s 8.1 million residents.
+- Serve nearly of the state’s 8.1 million residents.

 - Cover 73 percent of Georgia’s land area.